After Final Debate, Obama Leads Romney in Nevada, According to New CallFire Poll

 Seated at the intersection of technology and politics, these telephony-driven voter surveys are a part of the spectrum of offerings from CallFire and NGP VAN.
 But they represent just a fraction of the grassroots juggernaut in play this fall.
 Through its state-of the art telephony-based voice and text communications services, CallFire is able to offer the same voter outreach tools, available to the Obama campaign, to thousands of other national, state and local campaigns.

 Based in Santa Monica, Calif., CallFire (callfire.com) simplifies telephony, making sophisticated, expensive carrier class telecom capabilities available through an affordable, easy-to-use GUI and API platform.
-Any business, from start-up to enterprise, can reach its customers on any device, over voice or text, using CallFire's massively scalable, cloud telecom platform and SMS Gateway.
-CallFire products include Voice APIs, Business Text Marketing, Voice Broadcast, Local Phone Numbers, Toll Free Numbers, Call Tracking, IVR, virtual receptionist, emergency notification, Power Dialing for agents and more.
+Any business, from start-up to enterprise, can reach its customers on any device, over voice or text, using CallFire's massively scalable, cloud telecom platform.
+CallFire products include Voice APIs, Business Text Messaging, Voice Broadcast, Local Phone Numbers, Call Tracking, IVR, Power Dialing for agents and more.
 Call analytics enable CallFire's 50,000 users to reach customers more often using text marketing, virtual numbers, auto dialers and mobile messaging.

 Edge Communications, Inc.